-Mr Brett Hartin - Diploma of Financial Services, Fellow of the Australasian Mutuals Institute.
+Mr Brett Hartin - Diploma of Financial Services.
 Mr Hartin has been the General Manager and Company Secretary of Central West Credit Union Limited since 1996.
-He has 31 years experience at management level in financial institutions including 29 years at Central West Credit Union Limited.
+He has 33 years' experience at management level in financial institutions including 31 years at Central West Credit Union Limited.